Bernard Cazeneuve: Later career

 After leaving Matignon, he returned to his private law practice.
 In 2022, Cazeneuve resigned from the Honorary Board of Fight Impunity, a Brussels-based human rights NGO, following corruption allegations against its founder, Antonio Panzeri.

 That same year, Cazeneuve resigned from the Socialist Party over leader Olivier Faure's agreement to run a joint electoral list with Jean-Luc Mélenchon's La France Insoumise, known as the Nouvelle Union populaire écologique et sociale (New People's Ecologic and Social Union, or NUPES), feeling that Mélenchon's party and traditional French social democracy were incompatible.
 In September 2022, he wrote a manifesto calling for a "social-democratic, republican, humanist and ecological left", away from Mélenchon and NUPES.
 It was signed by 400 current and former members of the Socialist Party.
 In early 2023, he announced "La Convention" (The Convention), a political movement espousing those values.
-It held its first meeting on 10 June 2023, where Cazeneuve was joined by François Hollande, as well as former Social Democratic Party of Germany leader Martin Schulz and former Italian Democratic Party and prime minister leader Enrico Letta.
+It held its first meeting on 10 June 2023, where Cazeneuve was joined by François Hollande, as well as former Social Democratic Party of Germany leader Martin Schulz and former Italian Democratic Party leader and prime minister Enrico Letta.

 On 12 November 2023, he took part in the March for the Republic and Against Antisemitism in Paris in response to the rise of anti-Semitism in France since the start of the Gaza war.

 Following the 2024 French legislative election, France experienced months of political deadlock, during which President Emanuel Macron considered various candidates for the position of Prime Minister.
 The left-wing alliance New Popular Front (NFP), which secured a plurality of votes, nominated Lucie Castets for the role.
 However, in August 2024, Le Monde reported that Cazeneuve was among the front-runners.
 His candidacy sparked controversy with the NFP, with members of La France Insoumise (LFI) condemning it as a "total betrayal of millions of voters".
 Meaning, others, including Socialist Paris Mayor Anne Hidalgo, supported Cazeneuve and criticised the Socialist Party leadership for obstructing his nomination.
 Eventually, Macron appointed conservative Michel Barnier as the head of a coalition government.